 average sell price – divide total revenue for the year by number of sales made

-Not all inventory valuation methods are equal.
+Not all valuation methods are equal.
 And nor are they always possible.
-It may depend on the inventory management system you have in place.
+It may depend on the stock management system you have in place.

 Software has automated a lot of the manual aspects of inventory accounting and stock-taking.

-Inventory management doesn’t have a good reputation with small business owners, and for good reason: It’s the area of accounting that gave us the stocktake where you laboriously count each item of stock in the shop and storeroom.
+Stock management doesn’t have a good reputation with small business owners, and for good reason: It’s the area of accounting that gave us the stocktake, where you laboriously count each item of stock in the shop and storeroom.
 You can still do it like that but you now have options.

 1. Periodic inventory system